simbrain/simbraindocs/src/docs/workspace/couplings.md

 # Couplings

 A coupling is a one-way informational link between two objects in a Simbrain simulation.
 Couplings allow information to flow between components in the Simbrain [workspace](index.html) (e.g. from a network to a bar chart).
 A coupling consists of a producer and a consumer.
-Producers and consumers are **attributes**.
+Producers and consumers are [attributes](couplings.html#attributes).

 There are a few main ways to create couplings:
 - Use a popup menu to create a coupledcomponent.
 This is the easiest way to go.
 For example, right click on a neuron group, and select `plot activation > bar chart` to couple a neuron group to a bar chart.